-See Dual In-line Position switch.
+See dual in-line position (DIP) switch.

 direct Ethernet

 A connection method used by the NMS to the network.
 The NMS communicates directly to the gateway switch through the Ethernet port on the NMS to the Ethernet port on the switch.